vireax/vibration/ch3.md

 To evaluate the accuracy of the damage identification in practical use, experimental noise will be included during the measurement of modal properties.
 The resulted measurement will be calculated in objective function in previous damage detection technique with CCGA.
 The difference will be observed by varying the measurement error from -3% to +3% in natural frequencies and mode shapes.

 Todo ...

-* Prahigani
+- Prahigani
-* Program flow
+- Program flow

 ## 3.2 Test cases

 ### 3.2.1 2D Structure

 Based on Rao et al., 2004

 - 6 nodes
-- 11 members-
+- 11 members
 - 1 pivot and 1 roller supports
 - E, ro, A, l

 Cases

 - undamaged $$ \alpha = ones(11) $$
 - partially damaged ( members 3 and 6)
 - 1 missing member (10)

 Todo

 - (image)

 ### 3.2.2 3D Structure

 Based on Nam Il Kim, 2013

 - 12 nodes
 - 36 members
 - fixed support in all four bottom nodes
 - E, ro, A, l

 Cases

 - undamaged
 - (?)...
 - (?)...